Middle East and Africa Diabetes Drugs Treatment Market Size & Share Analysis - Growth Trends & Forecasts (2025 - 2030)

 Middle East and Africa Diabetes Treatment Market Analysis

-The Middle East and Africa Diabetes Drugs Market size is estimated at USD 4.57 billion in 2023 and is expected to reach USD 6.10 billion by 2028, growing at a CAGR of 5.97% during the forecast period (2023-2028).
+The Middle East and Africa Diabetes Drugs Market is expected to register a CAGR of 5.97% during the forecast period.

 The COVID-19 pandemic positively impacted the Middle East and African diabetes drugs market.
 Diabetes and uncontrolled hyperglycemia are risk factors for poor outcomes in patients with COVID-19, including an increased risk of severe illness or death.
 People with diabetes have a weaker immune system, the COVID-19 complication aggravates the condition, and the immune system gets weaker very fast.
 People with diabetes have more chances of getting into serious complications than normal people.